misshanya/url-shortener/README.md

 Shortening process is the same as the one in `gateway`: walk to the `shortener`, get base62, connect public host.

 It takes the URL in inline mode.
 For example, `@mybot https://github.com/misshanya/url-shortener`.
 And you will get the shortened URL.

+### Statistics

+This service is a Kafka consumer for 2 topics: `shortener.shortened` and `shortener.unshortened`.

+It gets events, logs them and increments `Prometheus` counters.

+## Tech stack

+- Go
+- PostgreSQL
+- Kafka (UI is available on port 8088)
+- Prometheus
+- Grafana (available on port 8089)

 ## How to